Six essential lessons learned from people who work from home.

-There is a consistent increase in the number of home based workers who choose either to telecommute several days a week, or have opted to accept jobs where they can work remotely.
-In addition, there is a strong growth in home based businesses resulting from either corporate down-sizing or workers wanting a balance between their professional and personal life.
-Whatever the reason or motivation, leaving behind the corporate setting, complete with visibility and politics, requires and adjustment.
+There is a consistent increase in the number of home-based workers who choose either to telecommute several days a week or have opted to accept jobs where they can work remotely.

-Based on my experience there are several key points that should be considered before you take the leap to work from home.
+Based on my experience, several key points should be considered before you leap to work from home.

 Making the Mental Adjustment is Primary

 It needs to be stated; although some may think it is evident, working from home requires a mind makeover.

 It is essential to realize that you are now working remotely.

 Your workspace has become the kitchen table or the spare bedroom.